LAS Art Foundation

 Live Events

-On the occasion of Berlin Science Week, LAS Art Foundation presents terra0: Autonomous Forest, a multifaceted artwork that rethinks land ownership through blockchain-based governance.
-Opening the project is a series of in-person discussions as part of Berlin Science Week, taking place 6, 7 and 8 November.
+On the occasion of Berlin Science Week, LAS Art Foundation presented terra0: Autonomous Forest, a multifaceted artwork that rethinks land ownership through blockchain-based governance.
+Opening the project was a series of in-person discussions that took place 6, 7 and 8 November.
 These are followed by an NFT sale, which enables holders of cryptocurrency worldwide to acquire both an artwork and a place in the DAO that stewards the forest together through the non-profit organisation, or Verein.

 Events